schnellmann/cyclops/docs/prereq.rst

 the entire usable disk space.

 **cURL** is used to setup RabbitMQ bindings for various Cyclops services later on.
-It is recommended to install it to avoide setup using the graphical interface.
+It is recommended to install it to avoid setup using the graphical interface.

 System folders